lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

     :name: portal_tut02_step02a
     :alt: A screenshot showing the plot of heliocentricX versus heliocentricY with grid lines.

-**A visualization of the object's orbit projected onto the plane of the Solar System.**
+    Figure 2: A visualization of the object's orbit projected onto the plane of the Solar System.

 2.3.
 Click again on the plot settings icon and in the pop-up window, select "Add New Chart".